 The end-of-year giving season is the mad dash to the finish line.
-Maybe you feel out of steam after Giving Tuesday, or perhaps you need to top your awesome campaign from last year (who would really ever wanna go and top that?
-You would).
+Maybe you feel out of steam after Giving Tuesday, or perhaps you need to top your awesome campaign from last year.
 Regardless, we’re here to give you an extra creative boost with 13 actionable end of year giving ideas that you can apply to all parts of your digital strategy.
 A baker’s dozen of fundraising ideas to take you into the new year with a little extra cheer.

 1. Set and share a public end-of-year goal — then beat it

 We’re guessing you already have an internal goal for this year’s push to December 31, but do you have an external one?
 We recommend setting 2 goals: One that is ambitious to push your team to go above and beyond, and one that is more attainable to keep your supporters motivate.
 Add your public-facing goal to your donation page, email marketing, and social messaging.
 Bonus points for adding a donation tracker bar so we can all follow along.
 Then, beat your public goal (and your internal one too, of course).
 To cap it off, be sure you’re accurately tracking your goals for reporting.

 2. Turn that end-of-year donation into a recurring donation